kw7oe/kw7oe.github.io/content/posts/last-6-weeks-of-rc.md

 - I'm not the only coder.
 Half of the functionality of the project is a result of multiple pairings with another batch mate.

 This project will not be what it is if I have not paired with the others.
-Pairing on a project is a really great experience for me.
+Pairing on a project is a great experience for me.

 > Throughout my time in RC, pairing is definitely the activities with highest ROI.
 You get to social, have fun and also learn a tons from each other!

-I'm really glad that I decided to allocate some time to work on other stuff other than database system.
+I'm glad that I decided to allocate some time to work on other stuff other than database system.
 This has not been possible otherwise!

-### Implement Raft Consensus protocol in Rust
+#### Implement Raft Consensus protocol in Rust

 While I didn't end up implementing Raft consesus protocol in Rust, I started implementing Viewstamped Replication (VSR) protocol in Elixir.
 This is